pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part1.md

 * uses: checks out the repository (or download and install packages)
 * run: indicates code to execute

-Workflows are located in a .github/workflows directory within a repository; the definition file uses YAML syntax.
-The workflow YAML file definitions have an enormous set of options to support CI/CD pipelines.
-For example, there are many different event types to trigger execution, including push, pull-requests, issue creation, etc.

 ## GitHub Marketplace: An Ecosytem of GitHub Actions
 The [GitHub Marketplace](https://github.com/marketplace) provides a venue for creators to share GitHub Actions with the GitHub community.
 The following graphics show examples of GitHub Actions for secrets.